lucasarneiro5/Data-Science/README.md

 *OBS:

-" S_ " = Query files from courses.
+" Q_" or "S_" = Query files from courses.
 Used for studying.

 " P_ " = Projects files from courses.
 Building projects with a real dataset.